 It’s very satisfying making your own condiments from scratch, and even better with the knowledge that you know exactly what has gone into it.
-This is a great, easy homemade mayonnaise recipe – and I have included two ways to pimp your mayo after it has been made.
-One idea is adding roasted garlic and the other is simply stirring in finely grated lemon zest.
-Both yield excellent results.
+This is a great, easy homemade mayonnaise recipe – and I have included another step at the end if you wish to have a zingy version (simply finely grate in some lemon zest).
 Give it a try at least once and once you get the hang of it, play around adding finely chopped herbs, or lime zest.
 Since we are only making small amounts – with an understandable shelf-life (no preservatives etc.) – we need only a small glass jug and a small whisk.
-The macros are calculated on a serving being one heaped tablespoon, so the batch will make about 7 such servings.
+The macros are calculated on a serving being one generously-heaped tablespoon, so the batch will make about 7 such servings.
 Store covered in the fridge for no longer than 4 days.

-Ok, ok … I admit, I am jumping on the Veganuary band-wagon here – BUT only for a day, because….. well, bacon…?!).
-I did this so that I could share this delicious ‘cheese’ sauce which is so versatile.
-I call it a ‘cheese’ sauce because the Nutritional Yeast Flakes in it adds a deep umami ‘cheesy’ flavour which is absolutely delicious served over cooked Broccoli.
+Ok I admit, I am jumping on the Veganuary band-wagon here BUT only for a day (because….. well, bacon…?!)Here is a delicious ‘cheese’ sauce which is so versatile.
+I call it a ‘cheese’ sauce because the Nutritional Yeast Flakes in it add a deep umami ‘cheesy’ flavour which is absolutely delicious – especially when served over cooked Broccoli.
 I have created this for my dairy-free readers here on M&L … Happy 2019!